-When "Dynamic route" is selected, the route will be changed automatically in the event of a traffic obstruction.
+If "Dynamic route" is selected, then the route is automatically changed in the event of traffic obstructions.
 The system will not point out traffic obstructions on the original route.

 Depending on road type and the kind and extent of the traffic obstruction, the newly calculated route may still lead through the traffic obstruction.